 Halls of residence and other university accommodation

-Many universities and colleges offer halls of residence - and sometimes self-catering flats - to students who want to ‘live in’.
-If you decide on this option it’s best to apply as soon as possible.
+Many universities and colleges offer halls of residence or self-catering flats to students.
+If you decide on this option, it’s best to apply as soon as possible.

 Lots of students go for university or college accommodation, particularly in the first year.
 A few of the benefits are:

-- you won’t have to go house-hunting somewhere that you don’t necessarily know that well
+- you won’t have to go house-hunting somewhere that you may not know very well

 - with loads of other students around, it's easier to make new friends

 - it can be good value compared with private accommodation, with bills often included in room rates

 Find out what's on offer